aj-stein/iot-nets/iot-nets.md

 * GP-TM-22: Ensure that default passwords and even default usernames are changed during the initial setup, and that weak, null or blank passwords are not allowed.
 * GP-TM-23: Authentication mechanisms must use strong passwords or personal identification numbers (PINs), and should consider using two-factor authentication (2FA) or multi-factor authentication (MFA) like Smartphones, Biometrics, etc., on top of certificates.
 * GP-TM-24: Authentication credentials shall be salted, hashed and/or encrypted.
-* GP-TM-25: Protect against ‘brute force’ and/or other abusive login attempts.
+* GP-TM-25: Protect against 'brute force' and/or other abusive login attempts.
 This protection should also consider keys stored in devices.
 * GP-TM-26: Ensure password recovery or reset mechanism is robust and does not supply an attacker with information indicating a valid account.
 The same applies to key update and recovery mechanisms.

 As an alternative, implementors are encouraged to consider passwordless schemes, such as FIDO.